 The Need for Sustainable Water Purification

 Lack of clean drinking water is one of the world’s most pressing concerns.
 About one in 10 people lack basic water services and travel hours every day to fetch water from distant sources.
-Plus, with agriculture and food manufacturing contributing to water pollution, the need for sustainable water purification has never been more profound.
+Agriculture and food manufacturing worsen water pollution, increasing demand for sustainable purification.

 Solar Desalination: Removing Salt and Impurities to Produce Clean Water